michaeljclark/glyph/README.md

 ## opcodes

-this list outlines insructions, opcodes, and descriptions used in the 16-bit compressed instruction packet:
+this list outlines instructions, opcodes, and descriptions used in the 16-bit compressed instruction packet:

 ### 16-bit opcodes